 Macclesfield felt like a real place, and it felt multi-layered.
-Sitting on the edge of the most beautiful countryside and rolling hills

-(Female resident, Macclesfield South, long term resident)
+Sitting on the edge of the most beautiful countryside and rolling hills (Female resident, South Macclesfield, long term resident)

 Macclesfield's a beautiful town, it really is.
-It's situated in such a beautiful area [..] we're right on the edge of the peak district, we have all these beautiful hills and it's very lush in the town with all the trees and the grass, the parks we've got.
+It's situated in such a beautiful area, we've got these beautiful, we're right on the edge of the peak district, we have all these beautiful hills and it's very lush in the town with all the trees and the grass, the parks we've got.
 We've got two beautiful big parks, we've got some little ones on the side as well, equally as lush equally as well maintained and looked after.
 Okay the roads sometimes are a little bit left for a desire, could do with a little bit of a thing, as are the footpaths.
 But we can't have everything.

-(Female resident, Macclesfield South, born in Macclesfield)
+(Female resident, South Macclesfield, born in Macclesfield)

 It's very close to the hills, which is really lovely and picturesque.
 And it's got some rough bits, but it's a really nice place to live, I think.
 I'm used to living in slightly bigger cities, so sometimes miss some of the amenities.
-But equally, you don't get to live so close to the Peak District National Park

-(Male resident.
-Hurdsfield. recently arrived)
+But equally, you don't get to live so close to the Peak District National Park (Male resident, East Macclesfield, recently arrived)